calaldees/TeachProgramming/book/gamification.md

   * This is not developing intrinsic motivation and puts the leaner as a controlled subject rather than developing there own autonomy
   * I would consider this strategy over the long term dangerous.

+Robs children of their autonomy, creativity and curiosity

 https://replicube.xyz/